Fyde (FYDE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fyde Historical Price

-According to the latest data gathered on Fyde live price page, the current price of Fyde is 0.005717USD.
+According to the latest data gathered on Fyde live price page, the current price of Fyde is 0.005576USD.
 The circulating supply of Fyde(FYDE) is

 In the past 24 hours, Fyde has shown a price movement of